adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 # AppVeyor

 The AppVeyor config file specifies building and deployment on Windows.

 To get started on AppVeyor you'll need to create a GitHub (or other Git hosting provider) repository and then enable it on AppVeyor.

-The config file demonstrates deployment to [GitHub Releases][releases].
-There are other deployment targets available.
-The details are in the AppVeyor documentation.

 To allow Travis to deploy to GitHub Releases, you'll need to [create a personal access token on GitHub][githubtoken].
 Next, you'll use the Encrypt data tool, which can be found on the accounts dropdown menu after signing in on AppVeyor, to encrypt (hash) it as a secure environment variable.
 Then copy the output over the secure key in the deployment section with your encrypted (hashed) personal access key.